Welcome to the Lin Lab

 PhD Medicinal Chemistry Student

-Tracey was born in Rochester, New York in 1989.
+Tracey came from Rochester, New York.
 She obtained her B.S. in Chemistry with a concentration in Biochemistry in 2012 from St. John Fisher College.
 She worked as an emulsion aggregate process specialist for the Xerox Corporation before coming to the State University of New York at Buffalo in 2013.
 Her research focuses on the application of bioorthogonal chemistry in the study of Class B GPCR.

 PhD Medicinal Chemistry Student